Vaccination vacations: how being jabbed will ease travel restrictions for millions

 Meanwhile some countries, such as Malta, are banning outright anyone aged 12 or over who has not been fully vaccinated.

-I am flying back to the UK from an amber list nation via a red list country.
+I will fly the UK via France or a red list country.
 Can I avoid quarantine?

+Travellers from amber (or green) countries travelling via Paris CDG must self-isolate at home for 10 days, though those returning to England can “test to release” after five days.

-No. the highest risk category always applies, even if you only spend an hour changing planes in Dubai or Istanbul.
-You must go into hotel quarantine.
+Even if you only spend an hour changing planes in Dubai or Istanbul, you must go into hotel quarantine for 11 nights.

 What about government advice not to visit amber list countries?

-That has been dropped.
-It was already confusing, given that the Foreign Office did not warn against travel to some amber list destinations such as Portugal, the Canary Islands of Spain and some Greek islands.
+The insistence by ministers that amber list countries should not be visited except for essential reasons was already confusing, given that the Foreign Office did not warn against travel to some amber list destinations such as Portugal, the Canary Islands of Spain and some Greek islands.

 Will foreign visitors be given the same option?